tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 2522 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 2570 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 3 new problems
- * We failed to check 19 packages
+ * We failed to check 16 packages

 Issues with CRAN packages are summarised below.

+### New problems
+(This reports the first line of each new failure)

+* banR
+  checking tests ...
+ERROR

+* DeLorean
+  checking installed package size ...
+NOTE checking dependencies in R code ...
+NOTE checking for GNU extensions in Makefiles ...
+NOTE

+* imfr
+  checking examples ...
+ERROR

 ### Failed to check